asceide/linux-configs/linux-initial-setup/git/README.rst

    d.
 In the terminal, copy the contents of id_rsa.pub with :con:`cat ~/.ssh/id_rsa.pub | xclip -selection clip`.
    e.
 Paste whatever was copied in the clipboard to the box in github and save.

 4. Now what you want to do is create a config file to use to connect via ssh.
-In this file you shall place:
+In this file you shall place the following contents:

 .. sourcecode:: vim

 	host git@github.com
 	 User git
 	 HostName github.com